Dota Underlords' patch notes for the July 18 update are out | Dot Esports

-A new Dota Underlords update is coming today, but Valve released its full patch notes last night.
+A new Dota Underlords update is coming today and Valve released its full patch notes last night.

 As Valve promised last week, a huge balance tweak is coming.
 Units are changing tiers and Alliances, some of these Alliances are being adjusted and receiving small reworks, and a considerable buff to three-star versions of several units is coming.

 Overpowered Alliances will be weaker now.
-Warlocks’ lifesteal is now weaker in their level two and three bonuses, while Knights will now reduce 25 percent damage instead of 30 when reaching the third level of Alliance bonus.
-The Heartless alliance has also been nerfed in its last level, and it now reduces armor by 15 instead of 20.
+Warlocks’ lifesteal will be weaker in their level two and three bonuses, while Knights will now reduce 25-percent damage instead of 30 when reaching the third level of Alliance bonus.
+The Heartless alliance has also been nerfed at its last level, and it now reduces armor by 15 instead of 20.

-These nerfs will affect the effectiveness of strategies like Knights or Warriors combined with Trolls.
-But the biggest victims might be compositions that comprise of great tier four and five units combined with two or four Warlocks, which some plays also know as “good-stuff ball.”
+These nerfs will alter the effectiveness of strategies like Knights or Warriors combined with Trolls.
+But the biggest victims might be compositions that consist of great tier four and five units combined with two or four Warlocks, which some players also know as “good-stuff ball.”

 Hero units were completely changed.
 Strong ones like Medusa and Troll Warlord have gone up a tier, while utility units like Tidehunter have gone down one.

-Today’s Underlords change list is huge, so you might have more luck checking the full patch notes at the game’s official website.
+Today’s Underlords change list is huge, so you might have more luck checking out the full patch notes on the game’s official website.